 ICAR 21st AIEEA PG 2016 – Triggered primarily by professional and academic linkage with Agricultural Universities (AUs), ICAR has been able to foster a countrywide arrangement with the AUs to set aside 25% seats of their seats for Master degree programmes to be admitted through ICAR’s All India Entrance Examination so as to reduce inbreeding, increase mobility among students, encourage national integration and infuse merit and uniform examination standards leading to improved overall quality of agricultural education.
 Besides, all (100%) seats of the four ICAR-DUs namely, Indian Agricultural Research Institute (IARI), Indian Veterinary Research Institute (IVRI), National Dairy Research Institute (NDRI) and Central Institute of Fisheries Education (CIFE) are also filled up through the same examination.

-ICAR’s 21st AIEEA PG 2016 examination for the academic session 2016-17 will be conducted by ICAR is scheduled to be held on 10th April 2016 (Sunday) at 34 examination city centers spread all over the country enabling participation of a large number of candidates seeking admission in Master degree programmes in AUs in different disciplines of Agriculture, Horticulture, Forestry, Veterinary, Animal Sciences, Agri.
+ICAR’s 21st AIEEA PG 2016 examination for the academic year 2016-17 will be conducted at 37 examination city centers spread all over the country enabling participation of a large number of candidates seeking admission in Master Degree programmes in AUs in different disciplines of Agriculture.
+Horticulture, Forestry, Veterinary, Animal Sciences, Agri.
 Engineering, Home Science, Fisheries, Dairy Science and other allied sciences.

-AIEEA PG 2016 Notification
+ICAR 21st AIEEA PG 2016

 Candidate must have passed (or due to appear at the final examination) their Bachelor degree from a recognized university in the concerned field under 10+2+5 (B.V.
-Sc. & AH), 10+2+4, 10+6 years degree programmes may apply for this examination.
-Few options for the candidates having passed Bachelor degree with 10+2+3 year degree programme in few basic science courses.
+Sc. & A.H.), 10+2+4, 10+6 years degree programmes may apply for this examination.
+Few options for the candidates having passed Bachelor degree with 10+2+3 year degree programme are available in only two ICAR-DUs namely IARI Pusa and NDRI Karnal in some courses.
 The Veterinary graduates without their valid registration under the IVC Act.
-1984 will not be considered for the PG counseling and admission.
+1984 will not be considered for the PG admission in the allotted University.

 The candidate must have passed Bachelor degree examination securing Overall Grade Point Average (OGPA) of at least 6.60/10.00 in ten-point scale, 3.25/5.00 in five-point scale, 2.60/4.00 in four-point scale for General, OBC and UPS categories whereas for SC/ST/Physically Challenged (PC) candidates, the said requirement is an OGPA of at least 5.60/10.00, 2.75/5.00, 2.20/4.00, respectively.
 In other cases, where grade-points are not awarded and only marks are awarded, the candidate must have secured at least 60% marks for General, OBC and UPS categories, whereas for SC/ST/PC categories the requirement is 50% marks.
 (Please note that equivalence between OGPA and % marks will not be acceptable).

-The examination shall have one AIEE PG question paper for each of the 20 major subject-groups, consisting of 150 multiple-choice objective type questions, each with four options and also 10 cross-matching type questions, each having five sub-questions/pairings for every subject-group paper.
+The examination shall have one question paper for each of the 20 major subject-groups, consisting of 150 multiple-choice objective type questions, each with four options and also 10 cross-matching type questions, each having five sub-questions/pairings for every subject-group paper.